 - Prominently featuring your most expensive products

-- Using rejection then retreat to negotiate on price in conversational marketing (primarily chatbot promotions)
+- Using rejection then retreat to negotiate on price in conversational marketing – e.g. live chat or Messenger marketing

-- Running premium priced products on ads, or using a catalogue ad with a premium product featured BEFORE a standard offer
+- Running premium-priced products on ads, or using a catalog ad with a premium product featured BEFORE a standard offer

 - Pop-up triggered upon exit intent with an offer for a cheaper product or discount